Skip to main content

 Calculating payroll for group practices

-To calculate payroll for multiple clinicians in a group practice, you can use the Income Allocation report.
-This report includes the current payments for your practice, along with past Pay Periods.
+To calculate payroll for multiple clinicians in a group practice, you can use the Income allocation report, which includes the current payments and past pay periods for your practice.
+For details about this report, see Navigating the Income allocation report.

 In this guide, we’ll cover: